 6. D2 Vs. M2 steel

-In industrial production, we often compare D2 and M2.
+In industrial production, we often compare D2 tool steel and M2.
 The comparison data for these two steels is provided in the table below for reference.

 Type | Cold-worked tool steel | High-speed steel |